AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/live-chat/live-chat-overview.md

 >[!NOTE]
 >
->Conversational Flows and Live Chat are shared trial features that have a combined lifetime limit of 100 engagements for those on the Dynamic Chat Select package.
-When this limit is reached, all published Conversational Flows will stop triggering and visitors who request to chat with a live agent will receive the global fallback message.
-To increase this limit, please contact your Account Representative to discuss package upgrade options.
+>For those on the Dynamic Chat Select package, live chat is a trial feature with a lifetime limit of 100 engagements.
+When this limit is reached, any visitors who request to chat with a live agent will not be connected and will instead receive the global fallback message.
+To increase the limit, please contact your Adobe Account Representative to discuss package upgrade options.

 ## Add Live Chat Agents {#add-live-chat-agents}